manikantareddyd/site-jekyll/index.md

         <div class="centered">
             <img src="assets/img/interests/universe.png">
         </div>
-        <h3 class="centered">Astro Physics</h3>
+        <h3 class="centered"><b>Astro Physics</b></h3>
         <p>I like the dark skies a lot.
 I spend many nights, just lying there and watch them stars twinkle.
-I also like cosmology, stellar tatistics and studying the large-scale structure of the universe.
-Did I mention I was in the Astronomy OCSC Camp - 2013?</p>
+I also like cosmology, stellar statistics and studying the large-scale structure of the universe.
+I guess attending an astronomy-ocsc does have its perks!</p>
     </div>
     <div class="col-md-6">
         <div class="centered">
             <img src="assets/img/interests/music.png">
         </div>
-        <h3 class="centered">Music</h3>
+        <h3 class="centered"><b>Music</b></h3>
         <p>I have got a really wanky taste in music, mostly electronic pop.
-Music washes away from the soul the dust of everyday life.
-What's better than to plug in my earphones and dream with volume on full.
-Stalk on my last.fm to see for yourselves.</p>
+I find it really relaxing to plug in my earphones and dream with volume on full.
+Stalk on my <a href="http://last.fm/ManikantaReddy">last.fm</a> to see if we match.</p>
     </div>
 </div>